 - 1. If value is supplied, then - a.
-If Type(value) is Object, then - i.
-If the value is a native ECMAScript object, do not create a new object but simply return value. - ii.
-If the value is a host object, then actions are taken and a result is returned in an implementation-dependent manner that may depend on the host object. - b.
-If Type(value) is String, return ToObject(value). - c.
-If Type(value) is Boolean, return ToObject(value). - d.
+If Type(value) is Object, then return value.

+- b.
+If Type(value) is String, return ToObject(value). c.
+If Type(value) is Boolean, return ToObject(value). d.
 If Type(value) is Number, return ToObject(value). - 2.
 Assert: The argument value was not supplied or its type was Null or Undefined. - 3.
-Return the result of the abstraction operation ObjectCreate.
+Return the result of the abstract operation ObjectCreate.